 Dr. Augustine M.K.
 Choi's laboratory made the seminal discovery that CO, a noxious gas, known to be lethal at high doses or due to environmental exposure, can have potent biological effects at physiological concentration.
 His laboratory has led the investigative community in revealing that CO mediates the anti-inflammatory effects through upstream signaling pathways, including mitogen-activated protein kinase pathways, and by inhibiting Toll-like receptor signaling.
 This finding, that a gaseous molecule produced endogenously by cells can exert anti-inflammatory effects, opened new avenues of research in both experimental models of clinical disease and in human disease.
 Dr. Choi's studies have since demonstrated that low dose inhaled CO exhibited potent anti-inflammatory effects in numerous preclinical models of human disease.
 His laboratory employs state-of-the-art techniques (e.g. genomic approaches) to identify candidate genes in the pathogenesis of lung diseases and is illuminating the role of autophagy in acute and chronic lung diseases.
 Dr. Choi has led the investigative community in the design and successful completion of Phase I and Phase II trials regarding the use of inhaled CO in human diseases.

-Dr. Robert Kaner serves as the co-Principal Investigator of the New York Presbyterian site of the Pulmonary Fibrosis Foundation Care Center Registry.
+Dr. Robert Kaner serves as the Principal Investigator of the Weill Cornell Medicine site of the Pulmonary Fibrosis Foundation Care Center Registry.
 He was the site PI of Idiopathic Pulmonary Fibrosis (IPF) Clinical Research Network, where he chaired the Adjudication Committee for IPFnet, and in that capacity, has collaborated productively with Dr. Fernando Martinez.
-He is the project leader of an NIH-sponsored study of the molecular basis of accelerated emphysema development in HIV-1 positive smokers.
+He was the project leader of an NIH-sponsored study of the molecular basis of accelerated emphysema development in HIV-1 positive smokers.
 He has served as Principal Investigator of an NIH-sponsored basic research study on the mechanisms of vascular permeability in the lung and interactions of human alveolar macrophages with HIV-1.
-He has also studied severe sepsis and nosocomial pneumonia.
-Dr. Kaner's research is noted for the application of cutting-edge molecular techniques, such as phenotyping in patients with lung diseases.
+Dr. Kaner's research is noted for the application of cutting-edge molecular techniques to study human lung diseases.
 Dr. Kaner's work has identified matrix metalloproteinase upregulation in the lung as a potential contributor to early emphysema in HIV-positive individuals.
-He and collaborators within the infectious disease division are currently enrolling subjects in a pilot study to determine if doxycycline can reduce lung matrix metalloproteinase activity in HIV-positive individuals with COPD and/or emphysema.
+He and collaborators within the infectious disease division performed a pilot study to determine if doxycycline can reduce lung matrix metalloproteinase activity in HIV-positive individuals with COPD and/or emphysema and has a clinical trial proposal pending.
 He has shown that high levels of VEGF protein are compartmentalized to the epithelial lining fluid in normal humans.
-Regarding the role of mast cells in fibrogenesis in IPF, he found that human lung fibroblasts upregulate collagen synthesis in vitro via release of both histamine and renin.
+He is the PI of the Pulmonary Biobank.
+He is the overall PI of a multi-center observational study of ILD following COVID-19 infection.

 Dr. Renat Shaykhiev, who recently joined the pulmonary division, is focused on airway epithelial stem cells, differentiation pathways and plasticity; epithelial-mesenchymal interactions, using 3D airway organoid models that mimic organization of human airways in the in vivo lung; epithelial-immune interactions and innate immunity in the lung; and pathogenesis of airway remodeling in human lung disease.
 The latter line of study uses patient-derived models of airway epithelial differentiation and remodeling to study the molecular and cellular mechanisms that underlie the early pathogenesis of airway remodeling in human lung diseases, such as COPD, asthma, pulmonary fibrosis and lung cancer.